 If all of this sounds technical and confusing, it was!
 I found you have to be very careful to order the correct corresponding hardware, so read the descriptions carefully!

-A Rail System Installation Guide (measures 3 inches between each hole) and a 30 and 90 Degree Drill Guide ensures all drill holes line up properly.
+A Rail System Installation Guide (measures 3 inches between each hole) and a 30 and 90 Degree Drill Guide helps ensure all drill holes line up properly.
 You’ll also need a strong pair of Wire Cutters and a Crimping Tool to secure the cable to the Hidden Receivers.
 WEAR SAFETY GOGGLES!

 When the building inspector reviewed the work done, we learned there can’t be a more than a 6+ inch gap between the top railing and the top cable run.
 So, I had to add two additional cables around the entire deck.